Oyekunletomide/alx-system_engineering-devops/0x00-shell_basics/README.md

 script 10 - script that changes the working directory to the previous one

 script 11 - a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format

+script 12 - a script that prints the type of the file named iamafile in the /tmp directory